The linked document, Management of Transfer in Child Protection Conferences was updated in June 2021.

 - To consider whether the child protection plan should continue or should be changed.

 Every review should consider explicitly whether the child is suffering, or is likely to suffer, significant harm and hence continues to require safeguarding from harm through adherence to a formal child protection plan.
-If the child is considered to be suffering significant harm, the local authority should consider whether to initiate family court proceedings.
-For further guidance see the Public Law Outline.
+If the child is considered to be suffering significant harm, the local authority should consider whether to initiate pre-proceedings or family court proceedings.

 If not, then the child should no longer be the subject of a child protection plan and the conference should consider what continuing support services may benefit the child and family and make recommendations accordingly.